-Starting her career as a PhD-level research scientist in University in the 1970s, Fiona went on to manage the research interface between university and the Pharmaceutical industry, specialising in intellectual property transfer and licensing.
+THE TEAM - Fiona RobertsFiona founded Graphic News with Duncan Mil in 1991 to "do the paperwork" so that Duncan Mil and the other artists could focus on producing the best possible infographics.
+Today she still focuses on infostructure support and strategic planning.Starting her career as a PhD-level research scientist in University and Industry in the 1970s, Fiona went on to manage the research interface between university and the Pharmaceutical industry, specialising in intellectual property transfer and licensing.
 Her empathy with creative people and small start-up businesses stood her in good stead when she met Duncan Mil.

 As Duncan's partner she was responsible for the early introduction of computers to Graphic News, first the Osborne portable in 1982 (to make invoicing less of a chore) and then Macs (not for producing graphics initially, but as an alternative to using a typesetting agency).

 By 1990, these obstacles were overcome with the introduction of Adobe Illustrator to draw, PressLink to deliver, plus electronic payment methods.
-So when Duncan wanted to start his own Graphic News Service in 1991, Fiona provided the administrative infra-structure so that the artists could focus on producing the best service possible, without their being bogged down by administrative chores.
+So when Duncan wanted to start his own Graphic News Service in 1991, Fiona provided the administrative infra-structure so that the artists could focus on producing the best service possible for subscribing media publishers, and without being weighed down by administrative chores.